junxit/us-congress-bills-111/bill.md

     - **(A)** Any applicable fees associated with the use of the prepaid calling card.
     - **(B)** A description of any additional charges associated with the use of the prepaid calling card and the amount of such charges.
     - **(C)** Any limitation on the use or period of time for which the promoted or advertised minutes or rates will be available.
-    - **(D)** Applicable policies relating to refund, recharge, and any predetermined decrease in value of such card over a period of time.
+    - **(D)** A description of the applicable policies relating to refund, recharge, and any predetermined decrease in value of such card over a period of time.
     - **(E)** Any expiration date applicable to the prepaid calling card or the minutes available with such calling card.
 - **(b)** *Location of disclosure and language requirement*
   - **(1)** *Clear and conspicuous*
-    - **(A)** *Cards* The disclosures required under subsection (a) shall be printed in plain English language (except as provided in paragraph (2)) in a clear and conspicuous manner and location on the prepaid calling card.
+    - **(A)** *Cards* The disclosures required under subsection (a) shall be printed in plain English language (except as provided in paragraph (2)) in a clear and conspicuous manner and location on the prepaid calling card, except as the Commission may provide under paragraph (3).
 If the card is enclosed in packaging that obscures the disclosures on the card, such disclosures also shall be printed on the outside packaging of the card.
     - **(B)** *Online services* In addition to the requirements under subparagraph (A), in the case of a prepaid calling card that consumers purchase via the Internet, the disclosures required under subsection (a) shall be displayed in plain English language (except as provided in paragraph (2)) in a clear and conspicuous manner and location on the Internet website that the consumer must access prior to purchasing such card.
-    - **(C)** *Advertising and other promotional material* Any advertising for a prepaid calling card that contains any representation, expressly or by implication, regarding the dollar value, the per minute rate, or the number of minutes provided by the card shall include in a clear and conspicuous manner and location all the disclosures described in subsection (a).
+    - **(C)** *Advertising and other promotional material* Any advertising or other promotional material for a prepaid calling card that contains any representation, expressly or by implication, regarding the dollar value, the per minute rate, or the number of minutes provided by the card shall include in a clear and conspicuous manner and location all the disclosures described in subsection (a), except as the Commission may provide under paragraph (3).
   - **(2)** *Foreign languages* If a language other than English is prominently used on a prepaid calling card, its packaging, or in point-of-sale advertising, Internet advertising, or promotional material for such card, the disclosures required by this section shall be disclosed in that language on such card, packaging, advertisement, or promotional material.
+  - **(3)** *Different location of certain information as determined by Commission* Notwithstanding the requirements of paragraph (1), the Commission may determine that some of the information required to be disclosed pursuant to subsection (a) does not need to be disclosed on the prepaid calling card, advertising, or other promotional material, if the Commission by regulation—
+    - **(A)** requires the information to be otherwise disclosed and available to consumers; and
+    - **(B)** determines that—
+      - **(i)** such disclosures provide for easy comprehension and comparison by consumers; and
+      - **(ii)** the remaining disclosures on the prepaid calling card, advertising, or other promotional material, include sufficient information to allow a consumer to effectively inquire about or seek clarification of the services provided by the calling card.
 - **(c)** *Minutes announced, promoted, or advertised through voice prompts* Any information provided to a consumer by any voice prompt given to the consumer at the time the consumer uses the prepaid calling card relating to the remaining value of the calling card or the number of minutes available from the calling card shall be accurate, taking into account the application of the fees and additional charges required to be disclosed under subsection (a).
-- **(d)** *Disclosures required upon purchase of additional minutes* If a prepaid calling card permits a consumer to add value to the card or purchase additional minutes after the original purchase of the prepaid calling card, any changes to the rates or additional charges required to be disclosed under subsection (a) shall apply only to the additional minutes to be purchased and shall be disclosed to the consumer before the completion of such purchase.
+- **(d)** *Disclosures required upon purchase of additional minutes* If a prepaid calling card permits a consumer to add value to the card or purchase additional minutes after the original purchase of the prepaid calling card, any changes to the rates or additional charges required to be disclosed under subsection (a) shall apply only to the additional minutes to be purchased and shall be disclosed clearly and conspicuously to the consumer before the completion of such purchase.
+- **(e)** *No false, misleading, or deceptive disclosures* No prepaid calling card, packaging, advertisement, or other promotional material containing a disclosure required pursuant to this section shall contain any false, misleading, or deceptive representations relating to the terms and conditions of the prepaid calling card.

 ## § 4.
-Enforcement by the Federal Trade Commission
+Federal Trade Commission Authority

 - **(a)** *Unfair and deceptive act or practice* A violation of section 3 shall be treated as a violation of a rule defining an unfair or deceptive act or practice prescribed under section 18(a)(1)(B) of the Federal Trade Commission Act (15 U.S.C.
 57a(a)(1)(B)).
 - **(b)** *Authority of the commission* The Commission shall enforce this Act in the same manner and by the same means as though all applicable terms and provisions of the Federal Trade Commission Act were incorporated into and made a part of this Act.
 Notwithstanding any provision of the Federal Trade Commission Act or any other provision of law and solely for purposes of this Act, common carriers subject to the Communications Act of 1934 (47 U.S.C.
 151 et seq.) and any amendment thereto shall be subject to the jurisdiction of the Commission.
-- **(c)** *Rulemaking authority* Not later than 180 days after the date of enactment of this Act, the Commission shall, in consultation with the Federal Communications Commission and in accordance with section 553 of title 5, United States Code, issue regulations to carry out this Act.
+- **(c)** *Rulemaking authority* Not later than 1 year after the date of enactment of this Act, the Commission shall, in consultation with the Federal Communications Commission and in accordance with section 553 of title 5, United States Code, issue regulations to carry out this Act.
 In promulgating such regulations, the Commission shall—
   - **(1)** take into consideration the need for clear disclosures that provide for easy comprehension and comparison by consumers, taking into account the size of prepaid calling cards; and
   - **(2)** give due consideration to the views of the Federal Communications Commission with regard to matters for which that Commission has particular expertise and authority and shall take into consideration the views of States.
 - **(d)** *Savings provision* Nothing in this Act shall be construed to limit the authority of the Commission under any other provision of law.
 Except to the extent expressly provided in this Act, nothing in this Act shall be construed to alter or affect the exemption for common carriers provided by section 5(a)(2) of the Federal Trade Commission Act (15 U.S.C.
 45(a)(2)).
 Nothing in this Act is intended to limit the authority of the Federal Communications Commission.
+- **(e)** *Coordination* If the Federal Communications Commission initiates a rulemaking proceeding to establish requirements relating to the disclosure of terms and conditions of prepaid calling cards, the Federal Communications Commission shall coordinate with the Federal Trade Commission to ensure that any such requirements are not inconsistent with the requirements of this Act and the regulations issued under subsection (c).

 ## § 5.
 State enforcement